Kids Sea Camp, Utila prepare for the Zombie Apocalypse!

 I decided to meet with him last Friday, the day before the Utila, at our offices in South Carolina to understand the man, the myth, and the legend behind “Zombie Apocalypse” and to get some questions answered.

 On the surface, Woody seems to be a big, fun-loving, robust of a man.
 His background is complicated, born in South Carolina in 1978 he was raised in Massachusetts and educated in New Hampshire.
 Unclear how a born southerner can become a Yankee, but I guess it happens all the time.

 He learned to dive in the dark and cold quarries of New Hampshire.
-Where believes he saw his first Zombie, but because the visibility was so bad he couldn’t tell if it was a rare giant white New England catfish or the body of the living dead.
+Where he believes he saw his first Zombie, but because the visibility was so bad he couldn’t tell if it was a rare giant white New England catfish or the body of the living dead.

-Woody is married to his lovely wife, Danae and his two beautiful children, daughter Belle and son Rowen, as well as four rescued dogs.
-Like I said before on the surface, Woody looks and acts as normal as a peanut butter and jelly sandwich.
+Woody is married to his lovely wife, Danae, and his two beautiful children, daughter Belle and son Rowen, as well as four rescued dogs.
+Like I said before, on the surface, Woody looks and acts as normal as a peanut butter and jelly sandwich.